ref-finance/ref-contracts/ref-farming/how_does_it_work.md

 # Things need to explain
 ## Storage fee in this contract
-As each farmer would have a place to record his rps in each farm he involved, the storage belongs to a farmer may increaed out of his notice.
+As each farmer would have a place to record his rps in each farm he involved, the storage belongs to a farmer may increase out of his notice.

 For example, when a new farm established and running, which accepts the farmer's seed that has been staked in the contract, then at the following action such as claim_reward, or deposit/withdraw seeds invoked by the farmer, his storage would expand to record the new rps related to that farm.